 This fresh-tasting side dish pairs pasta with an array of nutritious veggies, including zucchini, bell peppers and a juicy tomato.
 "Our four boys are all grown and out of the house, but I still grow a large garden every summer and give away everything we can't eat," notes April Johnson, Tonasket, Washington.

-- 1 package (1 pound) small tube pasta
+- 1 package (1 pound) small shell pasta

 - 1 cup sliced yellow summer squash